Individual players who play on Little League teams are also permitted to participate in non-Little League Baseball and Softball programs.

 Uniforms, equipment, and any assets belonging to the local Little League (including uniforms bearing the required Little League shoulder patch), cannot be used for non-Little League activities, or in any game or tournament not specifically approved by Little League International.
 Any player or team that does so may be declared ineligible for further participation in Little League for that year, by action of the Tournament Committee or Charter Committee in Williamsport.
 The Charter Committee also reserves the right to suspend or revoke the local Little League’s charter for such violations.

-Little League hopes that parents will understand the potential dangers in allowing a child to participate in programs in which limited rules and regulations may exist – particularly rules that are designed to protect players from injury, such as Pitch Counts and equipment rules.
+Little League wants parents to understand the potential dangers of allowing a child to participate in programs in which limited rules and regulations may exist – while recognizing our program’s rules that are designed to protect players from injury, such as Pitch Counts and equipment rules.
 Little League also hopes that parents understand the costs often associated with “Travel Ball” may be prohibitive.

 Little League International’s rules, regulations, and policies have been formulated over more than seven decades to ensure a safe, fun, and healthy environment for children.
 It should be noted that the local Little League programs pay a one-time entry fee for each team to enter Tournament Play ($200), which goes into a restricted fund used exclusively for offsetting local Little League programs expenses accrued during International Tournament play, including the World Series in each division of play.
 Additionally, every local Little League program in the United States with a team that travels 150 miles or more per one round trip to a section, state, and region level tournament receives a reimbursement from Little League Baseball of $1 per mile for one round trip to each tournament site, to help offset travel expenses.
 Teams advancing to the regional level in the U.S. receive an additional $200.